HHS/TANF-app/docs/Technical-Documentation/tech-memos/fra-schema-and-fields/fra-schema-and-fields.md

     def parse_and_validate(self, row: RawRow, generate_error):
         """Run all validation steps in order, and parse the given line into a record."""
         # Parse FRA row and run field validators, waiting for guidance on other categories of validators
+        # The implementor should reference `UpdatedErrorReport.xlsx` to gain insight into appropriate validators for fields.
         errors = []

         # parse row to model